queryluke/masseffect-5e-data/data/powers/snap-freeze.md

   description: A critical success on the Strength check completely shatters the affected creature's appendage.
 If legs,
     it falls prone and loses half its remaining hit points.
 If head, it immediately dies.
 ---
 Launch a globe of supercooled helium.
-Make a ranged spell attack on a target within range, choosing a location on its body.
+Make a ranged power attack on a target within range, choosing a location on its body.
 The location can be body, legs, or head.

 __Legs__. +2 bonus to hit.
 The target is <me-condition id="restrained"/> for the next minute.
-Any creature can use its action to make a Strength check against your spell save DC to try and break the ice.
+Any creature can use its action to make a Strength check against your power save DC to try and break the ice.
 On a success, the affected creature is freed but suffers 6d4 bludgeoning damage.

 __Body__.
 On a hit, the target takes 6d8 cold damage.

 __Head (Large or smaller creature)__. -5 penalty to hit.
 The creature becomes <me-condition id="blinded"/> and
 <me-condition id="deafened"/> for the next minute.
 Any creature can use an action to make a Strength check against your
-spell save DC to and break the ice.
+power save DC to and break the ice.
 On a success, the affected creature is freed but suffers 6d12 bludgeoning damage.

-__At Higher Levels__: When you cast this spell using a spell slot of 4th level or higher, the damage increases by 2 dice for each slot level above 3rd.
+__At Higher Levels__: When you cast this power using a power slot of 4th level or higher, the damage increases by 2 dice for each slot level above 3rd.